-This feature allows the user to enter the threshold value for correctable memory errors.
+Use this feature to enter the threshold value for correctable memory errors.
 The default setting is 512.

 Partial Cache Line Sparing (PCLS)

 Select Enabled to support partial cache line sparing, which will allow partial of data contained in a cache line to be copied in the cache memory for safe-keeping/data security.
 The options are Disabled and Enabled.